-Last week I told you that I was going to share my project with you, and I’m so happy to share my #diyHarvestYardSign via this virtual party with you!
+Last week I told you that I was going to share my pumpkin candy holder project with you, and I’m so happy to share it via this virtual party with you!
 We had directions to follow with the items purchased at Home Depot, but creative license to change up the sign however we wanted.
 Be sure to visit my friends to see their signs.
 The links are at the bottom of this post.

-This is the inspiration piece that you can learn how to make at your local Home Depot in their #DIHworkshop THIS Thursday!
+This is the inspiration piece that you can learn how to make at your local Home Depot.
 I asked my Home Depot how they do their DIH workshops and was told that the lady who runs the workshops generally shows the participants how to make the projects as well as sharing tips for the tools involved.
 She typically will let participants make the project if they choose to.
 The policy at your Home Depot may vary.
 You can find out more details and sign up for the workshop here.
 The associates at Home Depot that run the workshops will gladly help you choose the materials you will need to make this project at home.

 Here are the high points of how my project came together, for more details on how to make your own, visit Home Depot.

 The Tombstone Candy Holder is made from a small sheet of 1/2” plywood.
-Did you know that you can buy smaller sheet goods, such as this 2×2 sheet, as well as 2’ by 4’ sheets of plywood and even pre-primed (painted) chalkboard pieces.
-I picked up this sheet of plywood on a recent trip while I was buying LOTS of stuff for some kitchen renovations I’ve been doing.
+Did you know that you can buy smaller sheet goods?
+Such as this 2×2 sheet, as well as 2’ by 4’ sheets of plywood and even pre-primed (painted) chalkboard pieces.
+I picked up this plywood on a recent trip while I was buying LOTS of stuff for DIY projects.

 To make the pumpkin shape for the top, I drew a angled pattern, included a stem, and used my jigsaw to cut on the lines.

 Sanding is what makes your project stand out.
 I like to round over my edges slightly to remove the sharpness—this is easily accomplished with a sander.